Spencera33/Cyber-Security/CYBR-2100/week 2/week_2_notes.md

 Had some legitimate access, but used it to obtain or alter information off- limits to that access

-NoT every ToS Violation Is a federal crime
+**NoT every ToS Violation Is a federal crime**

-DOJ charging policy is explicit that these are NOT sufficient, by themselves, to warrant federal charges:
+*DOJ charging policy is explicit that these are NOT sufficient, by themselves, to warrant federal charges*